-- 1. A Program Acknowledgement Form (found on our websites at https://hr.ventura.org/benefits/transportation-benefit-reimbursement-program and http://myveweb/index.php/hr/benefits/optional-benefits) and, - 2.
-A Payroll Deduction Authorization / Cancellation Card (PAOF-837); this can be obtained from your department's HR Representative or contact CEO/HR-Benefits (805) 654-2570 to request the card. - Once both are completed, submit them to County Benefits to be processed.
+- 1. A Program Acknowledgement Form, email FSA.
+Account@ventura.org or Benefits.ServiceRep@ventura.org for a form and, - 2.
+A Payroll Deduction Authorization / Cancellation Card (PAOF-837); this can be obtained from your department's HR Representative or email FSA.Account@ventura.org or Benefits.ServiceRep@ventura.org to request the card.
+This card must have a wet signature.

+Once both are completed, submit them to County Benefits at Brown Mail #1970-FSA, to be processed.

 On a quarterly basis, participants can increase, decrease, suspend or reinstate the contribution amount, subject to submitting a Payroll Deduction Authorization / Cancellation Card (PAOF-837) 30 days in advance of effective date.
 Newly eligible participants can elect to participate in the program within 31 days from their date of eligibility and quarterly thereafter.
-All changes will take effect on the normal payroll eycle.
+All changes will take effect on the normal payroll cycle.

 The IRS requires that you use the Benefit Card to purchase mass transit passes.
-You may purchase passes at transit vendor locations such as farepass kiosks, transit authority ticket offices or online pass purchases.
+You may purchase passes at transit vendor locations, such as fare-pass kiosks, transit authority ticket offices or online pass purchases.
 You may not use your card to purchase transit passes at locations such as grocery stores, drug stores or convenience stores.